hashiiiii/RectPop/README.md

 There are three modes:

 > [!NOTE]
 > Floating positions can be customized.
-Inherit from `PopProviderBase` and override both `PopProviderBase.GetPopAnchorWorldPoint` and `PopProviderBase.GetPopPivotPosition`.
+Inherit from `PopProvider` and override both `PopProvider.GetPopAnchorWorldPoint` and `PopProvider.GetPopPivotPosition`.

 1. Inside